 It’s even better if you specialise in a certain type of cuisine that is popular or niche in another country.
 Other jobs, such as typical office work or an IT professional are also great choices because they are needed all over the world.

-The other option is to create a business or a freelance career that involves travelling.
+The other option is to create a business or freelance career that involves travelling.
 For instance, photography is a popular option that requires you to travel all over the world and take wonderful pictures.

-Arm yourself with a camera, a laptop and an internet connection, and you’ll be able to do your job from almost anywhere.
-Of course, it does take awhile to become a well-paid freelance photographer, and you’re going to need a specific skillset.
+Arm yourself with a camera, a laptop and an internet connection.
+And you’ll be able to do your job from almost anywhere.
+Of course, it does take a while to become a well-paid freelance photographer, and you’re going to need a specific skillset.

 However, once you break into the industry, you’ll have a lot of freedom to travel and work anywhere in the world.

-Research permits and licenses
+Research Permits and Licenses

 Depending on the type of job you have, you’re probably going to need licenses, visas or working permits before you get started.
-It’s a good idea to search online in these situations so you can learn everything about the country you plan to work in and what restrictions there are for doing so.
+It’s a good idea to search online in these situations.
+So you can learn everything about the country you plan to work in and what restrictions there are for doing so.

 For example, if you plan to be a construction worker in Australia, then you’re going to need a white card, which is essentially a permit given after a training course that allows you to work at a construction site.

-In the United States, you’ll need to obtain a work permit if you plan to work, and you’ll also need a green card if you plan to stay in the United States as a resident.
-Make sure you do enough research and learn about all of your rights and how you can approach gaining entry into a country for the sake of working.
+In the United States, you’ll need to obtain a work permit if you plan to work.
+And you’ll also need a green card if you plan to stay in the United States as a resident.
+Make sure you do enough research and learn about all of your rights.
+And how you can approach gaining entry into a country for the sake of working.

-To conclude, working abroad can be a challenge, but it’s relatively simple and straightforward assuming you do enough research into your choices, permits and visas.
+To conclude, working abroad can be a challenge.
+But it’s relatively simple and straightforward assuming you do enough research into your choices, permits and visas.

-It’s also a very slow process—governments and officials aren’t known for their speed when dealing with international matters, so don’t quit your job too early!
+It’s also a very slow process.
+Governments and officials aren’t known for their speed when dealing with international matters, so don’t quit your job too early!